-The $1.97 \pm$ acre subject site is located east of North US Highway 41, west of 1st Street SE, south of 4th Avenue SE and north of Sunset Lane.
+The 1.97 ± acre subject site is located east of North US Highway 41, west of 1st Street SE, south of 4th Avenue SE and north of Sunset Lane.
 The site is located within the Rural Area and is located within the limits of the Lutz Community Plan.
-The applicant is requesting to rezone the subject property from Business, Professional Office (BPO) to General Commercial (CG) with no proposed restrictions submitted.
+The applicant is requesting to rezone the subject property from Business, Professional Office (BPO) to General Commercial (CG) with two proposed restrictions submitted.